 - 6% cashback at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).

 Click Here to learn more about the Blue Cash Preferred Card from American Express

 As travel is largely off the table, banks are pivoting and trying to reward consumers for the spending they are doing currently.
-And no category is more prevalent than grocery stores.
+And in no category is that more prevalent than grocery stores.